An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Related Works

-\textbf{Effects of model compression:} The primary goal of model compression is to improve model efficiency, by reducing the number of parameters or the memory consumption, while preserving the downstream test performance.
-Recent works have shown drastic reduction in number of parameters~\cite{wangexploring} or extreme quantization~\cite{dettmers2022eight} while retaining competitive performance compared to uncompressed models.
-There are no formal theories that explain these behaviors where extreme model compression is possible.
-Some recent attempts at explaining these behaviors are based on the lottery ticket hypothesis which speculates the existence of sub-networks within larger networks that can be retrieved by model compression~\cite{frankle2018the}.
+\textbf{Effects of model compression:} The primary goal of model compression is to improve efficiency by reducing the number of parameters or the memory consumption while preserving downstream test performance.
+Recent work has shown drastic reductions in parameter counts~\cite{wangexploring} or extreme quantization~\cite{dettmers2022eight} while retaining performance comparable to uncompressed models.
+There are no formal theories that fully explain how extreme compression is possible, though recent attempts, such as the lottery ticket hypothesis, speculate about the existence of sub-networks within larger networks that can be recovered through compression~\cite{frankle2018the}.

-In addition to the trade-off between test performance and efficiency, model compression could affect other model properties.
-For instance, even though the overall test performance of compressed model is comparable with the original one, there might be a set of data that suffers disproportionately high portion of the error, which causes an unexpected effects of inductive bias and fairness \cite{ramesh2023comparative, hooker2020characterising, stoychev2022effect}.
-Furthermore, recent works show that knowledge distillation has positive effects \cite{jung2021fair, chai2022fairness} on improving fairness and adversarial robustness \cite{maroto2022benefits} of DL models. \\
+Beyond the trade-off between test performance and efficiency, compression may also affect other model properties.
+For example, even if overall performance is comparable to the original model, certain subsets of data may suffer disproportionately high errors, leading to unexpected effects on fairness~\cite{hooker2020characterising,ramesh2023comparative,stoychev2022effect}.
+On the other hand, recent work shows that knowledge distillation can improve fairness~\cite{chai2022fairness,jung2021fair} and adversarial robustness~\cite{maroto2022benefits} in DL models.